Bbek10/myresume/README.md

 * Need to create an empty cache folder inside uploads folder if issue of Acorn arises.

 ## Regular Tests to be carried out
-* Regression testing should be performed in the whole website
+* Regression testingnd it to me asap. should be performed in the whole website
 * Sanity test the CMS
 * Test Contact forms
 * Edit / create pages and perform regression testing